Bay Area Debian

-Bay Area Debian currently has get-togethers on the second Wednesday of most
+Bay Area Debian currently has get-togethers on the second Wednesday of many months.

 Upcoming Events